 Children in our Academy are encouraged to read widely and our Academy Library offers the children the opportunity for wider reading through the borrowing of a variety of books.
-The children have fortnightly access to the Academy Library which offers a wide variety of texts to capture interest.
-There is also a quick-drop lending library in the front reception of the Academy.
+The children have weekly access to the Academy Library which offers a wide variety of texts to capture interest.

-Shared reading takes place within English lessons and guided reading will provide enriching experiences through more challenging texts.
+Shared reading taking place within English lessons and guided reading will provide enriching experiences through more challenging texts.
 Teachers will also share stories with the class displaying an enthusiasm for reading and setting a positive example as a reader.
 Guided Reading takes the form of both whole class reading, where children are taught an explicit reading skill, as well as a carousel of activities which give the children access to smaller group provision for reading and reading activities.

 Phonics is taught in Early Years Foundation Stage and Year 1/2 using RWI program for 30 minutes a day and in KS2 where required.
-Upper Key Stage 2 children who may require more support take part in Fresh Start.
 One-to-one RWI phonics interventions also take place to quickly fill gaps in phonetic knowledge.